 You may find the following information useful if you have a friend or loved one who is in a coma.
-It covers:

 What is a coma?

-Someone in a coma will also have very reduced basic reflexes such as coughing and swallowing.
 They may be able to breathe on their own, although some people require a machine to help them breathe.

 Caring for and monitoring a person in a coma

 In the short term, a person in a coma will normally be looked after in an intensive care unit (ICU).
-Treatment involves ensuring their condition is stable and their body functions, such as breathing and blood pressure, are supported while the underlying cause is treated.
+Treatment involves ensuring their condition is stable and body functions, such as breathing and blood pressure, are supported while the underlying cause is treated.

 In the longer term, healthcare staff will give supportive treatment on a hospital ward.
-This can involve providing nutrition, trying to prevent infections, moving the person regularly so they don't develop bedsores, and gently exercising their joints to stop them becoming tight.
+This can involve providing nutrition, trying to prevent infections, moving the person regularly so they don't develop bedsores and gently exercising their joints to stop them becoming tight.